Tamara Iosifovna Balezina

-Tamara Iosifovna Balezina (28 April 1913 – 11 August 2010) was a Soviet Union-Russian microbiologist and biologist who played a key role in the discovery and production of penicillin in the Soviet Union.
+Tamara Iosifovna Balezina (28 April 1913 – 11 August 2010) was a Soviet Union-Russian microbiologist who played a key role in the discovery and production of penicillin in the Soviet Union.

 Early life and education

-Balezina attended a seven-year medical program and started in 1929 at the Stalin Medical Institute, but she moved to the Kuibyshev Medical Institute after two years in 1931.
+Balezina was born in 1913 in Starobilsk, Kharkov Governorate, into a family of physicians.
+She attended a seven-year medical program starting in 1929 at the Stalin Medical Institute, but she moved to the Kuibyshev Medical Institute after two years in 1931.
 She graduated with honors from the sanitary and hygienic faculty of the Kuibyshev Medical Institute in 1935.
 She began postgraduate studies in microbiology in 1936, and transferred to the graduate school of V.I.E.M.
 (Institute of Experimental Medicine) in Moscow to follow her husband.

 On 7 June 1944, she defended her Ph.D. thesis on "Derivation, research and clinical applications of penicillin".